Output functions

 )

-Write the optimal costs for the system to a file.
+Write the optimal cost results for all assets/edges in a system to a file.
 The extension of the file determines the format of the file.

 Arguments